 Meaning: Push and pull

 Literally putting the first syllables of push and pull together, 밀다 (mil-da, to push) and 당기다 (danggi-da, to pull).
-This is used to describe someone in a romantic situation who is being flaky or “playing games”.
+This describes someone in a romantic situation who is being flaky or “playing games”.

 4. 애교 – (aegyo)